Automobili Turismo e Sport: Racing history

 Construction of a Formula One car, the Tipo 100, began in mid-1962 on a farm near Bologna, with the car being unveiled in that city in December 1962.
 The Tipo 100 had a pencil thin body, and was powered by a V8 1,494cc engine, which featured fuel injection and double-overhead camshafts.
 The transmission was a 6-speed Colotti gearbox.
 Suspension consisted of rocker arms with inboard coils for the front, and double wishbones with coils for the rear, while disc brakes were mounted inboard.
 Total weight was just over 1,000 pounds.
 The cars were to be driven by Phil Hill and Giancarlo Baghetti, who had both left Ferrari after a disappointing 1962 season.
 Motorcycle racer Mike Hailwood test-drove in February 1963.

 Testing took place at Monza, but this was slow and tedious, as when something broke, the car had to be taken back to Bologna for repairs, and then taken back to Monza for further testing.
 One of the major problems was chassis flexing, which was fixed by the unusual method of reinforcing tubes being welded over the top of the engine.
 The car was entered for several non-Championship races early in the season, but was withdrawn, due to not being ready.
-A similar situation occurred for the Monaco Grand Prix, before the cars made their first appearance, at the Belgian Grand Prix.
+A similar situation occurred for the Monaco Grand Prix, before the cars made their first appearance in June at the Belgian Grand Prix.

 Spectators, officials and fellow competitors were shocked by the Tipo 100's appearance.
 After looking so fantastic at the public unveiling back in Bologna, they now had rumpled body panels, pock marks and were poorly painted.
 The cars were oily and greasy, the body panels were ill-fitting.
 Due to the reinforcing tubes being over the top of the engine, they had to be sawed apart for an engine change, and then welded back into place.
 A new higher engine cover had been hurriedly fabricated to hide the tubes.

-Both cars retired, as was the case with in the Dutch Grand Prix.
+Both cars retired, as was the case with in the Dutch Grand Prix on June 23.
 The team did not attend the French, British and German races.
-The Tipo 100 returned for the Italian Grand Prix, and both cars started and finished, although a long way down the field – Hill 11th and Baghetti 15th.
+The Tipo 100 returned in September for the Italian Grand Prix, and both cars started and finished, although a long way down the field – Hill 11th and Baghetti 15th.
 That was the only race where an ATS was classified as a finisher, with both cars retiring in the United States Grand Prix and Mexican Grand Prix, which marked the end of A.T.S as a Formula 1 team.

 The ATS would later be used in the Derrington-Francis project spearheaded by the Rob Walker Racing Team's former chief mechanic, Alf Francis.
 The car made one appearance at a Formula 1 race, the 1964 Italian Grand Prix, driven Mário de Araújo Cabral, where it retired after 25 laps.
 This car was subsequently restored in the late 1990s, and has appeared in historic racing meetings since then.